simvue-io/python-api/README.md

-# Simulation management &amp; observability
+# Simulation tracking &amp; observability

 ## Setup
 The service URL and token can be defined as environment variables: